GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

     float x = 1.0;

 The `float` indicates that it's a real number (something computer scientists and computer programmers refer to as a "floating point" number, to contrast them with whole numbers, which don't have decimal points).
-We can also write `int` for integers, and some other things for other kinds of values.
+We can also write `int` for integers (whole numbers), and some other things for other kinds of values.

 In the second part of the program, you indicate how your Processing should set up the environment (e.g., the window size) by writing the following